 What has been ranked of the top 10 botanical gardens by USA Today and named one of the most beautifully designed botanical gardens in America?
 The Atlanta Botanical Gardens, of course!
 It is open rain or shine, so don’t be afraid that inclement weather may ruin your plans.

 If you’ll be in town for an extended stay, consider registering your child for a summer camp.
 Classes are available for children ages 4–12, and include activities such as creating art, learning how to grow and prepare snacks and meals from fruits and veggies, and more.

 Non-camp activities include things such as storybook time, dancing in the garden, viewing art exhibits, and plenty of trails and spectacular garden sculptures.

 Spring and summer concerts in the garden offer some local talent as well as big-name artists including the likes of Ricky Skaggs, Mandolin Orange and Melissa Etheridge.

 Although Piedmont Park is a great place for tourists to visit, locals know there are great things to do there for free year-round.

-Older visitors may enjoy the Bocce Ball area, or taking a free bird walk with the Atlanta Audubon Society the first Saturday of every month.
+Older visitors may enjoy the Bocce Ball area or taking a free bird walk with the Atlanta Audubon Society on the first Saturday of every month.
 Consider taking a self-guided tree tour where you see some of the largest species in the state of Georgia.